orfeotoolbox/OTB/Examples/BasicFilters/PrintableImageFilterExample.rst

 Some satellites (SPOT 5 is an example) do not acquire all the visible spectral bands: the blue can be missing and replaced by some other wavelength of interest for a specific application.
 In these situations, another mapping has to be created.
-That's why, the vegetation often appears in red in satellite images.
+That's why the vegetation often appears in red in satellite images.

 The band order in the image products can be also quite tricky.
 It could be in